• Skip to main content

 • ITR Due dates

-Free cash flow (FCF): What is it and how to calculate and interpret
+Free cash flow (FCF): How to calculate and interpret

-Free cash flow means the amount of cash remaining with the company after paying for its operating costs, inventory and to buy fixed assets.
-This means free cash flow refers to the cash flow from operating activities minus capital expenditures during the financial year.
+Free cash flow (FCF) means the amount of cash remaining with the company after paying for its operating costs, inventory and to buy fixed assets.
+Which means the cash flow from operating activities minus capital expenditures during the financial year.

 We can also define free cash flow as the amount of money the company has generated after accounting all cash outflows that support its operations and maintain its capital assets.